MuhammadFaris021120/Train-ticket-booking-system/README.md

 # Train-ticket-booking
-A simple train ticket booking
+A simple and a real time train ticket booking

 ## Install Required Dependencies